 - Events on campus with leading policy makers and scholars to discuss current developments within the EU.

-- Research activities, including a research project on the international impact of the EU’s rules and regulation, a project on the history and lessons learned from the Eurozone crisis, and a third project on the rise of populism in Central Europe and the challenges it poses for the EU.
+- Research activities, including a research project on the international impact of the EU’s rules and regulation and a second project on the rise of populism in Central Europe and the challenges it poses for the EU.

 - The creation of a new full-semester, graduate-level course on "Diplomacy in Practice: the EU and the World".